LoboFernandes/chemputing/README.md

 ### Project structure

-This repository will contain subfolders and files in the chempiler folder.
+This repository will contain subfolders and files in the chemputer software folder.

 Functionalities: